Salahudin (footballer, born 1970)

-Salahudin (born 30 January 1970) is an Indonesian retired footballer, who previously played for Barito Putera, Mitra Kalteng, PSS Sleman, and Persegi Gianyar.
+Salahudin (born 30 January 1970) is a former Indonesian football player and currently head coach of Liga 2 club Nusantara United.

 Careers

 Salahudin represented the Indonesia national team.
 He earned several caps in 1991, including the 1991 Southeast Asian Games.
 In the 2011/2012 season of Liga Indonesia Premier Division, he brought Barito Putera to become champions, and was promoted to Indonesia Super League in 2013.